-The methodology of the paper follows the same one as in Arusha (2010) applied to Kuwait stock market series data.
-It examines the influence of the stock market on the real economy by extending the Mankiw-Romer-Weil model (1992) to incorporate a stock market variable on it.
+The methodology of the paper follows the same one as in (Arusha, 2010), applied to Kuwait stock market series data.
+It examines the influence of the stock market on the real economy by extending the (Mankiw et al., 1992) model to incorporate a stock market variable on it.
 The model starts from a Cobb-Douglas production function form, linking the output level Y to the physical capital K and labour L as inputs: